Foliations on the projective plane with finite group of symmetries: Introduction

 In particular, the extremal equality $|\aut(\F)|=f(d)$ is attained by the fibration $\mathcal{S}$ if $d=2$, the Jouanolou foliation $\mathcal{J}_3$ if $d=3$, the foliation $\mathcal{H}_4$ if $d=4$, the foliations $\mathcal{G}_5$, $\mathcal{F}_5$ and $\mathcal{P}_5$ if $d=5$, and the foliations $\mathcal{G}_d$ and $\mathcal{F}_d$ if $d\ge 6$. \end{theorem}

 Besides the well known Jouanolou foliations $\mathcal{J}_d$, the foliations $\F_d$, $\Hf_4$ and $\Hf_{11}$ are already described in the literature: they appear in \cite{MP} as examples of reduced convex foliations; these are, respectively, the Fermat foliations $\F_d$, the Hesse pencil of cubics $\Hf_4$ and the foliation $\Hf_7$ associated to the extended Hesse configuration of lines.
 The other foliations are described in Section \ref{examples} but it is worth mentioning here that, with the only exception of $\mathcal{J}_d$, all foliation in Table \ref{tabfol} have some kind of first integral: the Bernoulli foliations have Liouvillian first integrals, and all the others have rational first integrals.
-Moreover, from Table \ref{tabfol} we can derive the following fact: since the canonical bundle of $\F$ is $K_\F = \OO_{\PP^2}(d-1)$, we have a linear bound for $|\aut(\F)|$ in terms of the Chern number $K_\F^2$ --- this kind of bounds are obtained in \cite{CF} for foliations with ample canonical bundle on projective surfaces.
+Moreover, from Table \ref{tabfol} we can derive the following fact: since the canonical bundle of $\F$ is $K_\F = \OO_{\PP^2}(d-1)$, we have a linear bound for $|\aut(\F)|$ in terms of the Chern number $K_\F^2$ -- this kind of bounds are obtained in \cite{CF} for foliations with ample canonical bundle on projective surfaces.

 This paper is organized as follows.
-In Section \ref{definiciones} we establish some basic definitions and results about foliations.
+In Section \ref{definiciones} we recall some basic definitions and results about foliations.
 In Section \ref{examples} we describe the foliations already mentioned in our main theorems.
 In Section \ref{class} we reduce the proof of our main theorems to a variety of specific results according to the classification of finite groups of $\operatorname{PGL}(3,\mathbb{C})$.
 The remaining sections are devoted to prove the results presented in Section \ref{class}.
-It is worth mentioning that in Section \ref{moliensec} we develop a Molien-type formula --- Theorem \ref{molienthm} --- that is fundamental to analyze the transitive primitive groups.
+It is worth mentioning that in Section \ref{moliensec} we develop a Molien-type formula -- Theorem \ref{molienthm} -- that is fundamental to analyze the transitive primitive groups.
+This formula leads to some simple but very long calculations that we have managed to do with Maple\texttrademark.